Grunet/openfeature-for-denodeploy/README.md

 ## How Does It Work?

-There are 4 steps to start using feature flags with the library:
+There are 4 steps to start using feature flags with this library:

 1. Declare feature flag definitions in a JSON file
 2. Upload that JSON file to KV